 - U.S. citizen with a Social Security number.
 Males between the ages of 18 and 25 must also be registered for the Selective Service.

 - Legal permanent resident or eligible non-citizen like a U.S. national.

 - A person born in one of several Pacific Islands like the Federated States of Micronesia, American Samoa and the Marshall Islands.

 - A person with refugee status, victim of human trafficking and who has been granted political asylum.

-People with criminal records are still eligible for federal financial aid unless you were convicted of possessing or selling illegal drugs while you were receiving federal financial aid in the past.
+Those with criminal records are still eligible for federal financial aid unless you were convicted of possessing or selling illegal drugs while you were receiving federal financial aid in the past.

-How is the FAFSA aid distributed?
+How is FAFSA aid distributed?

-If your FAFSA qualifies you for federal grants, loans or work-study programs, that money is disbursed directly to your school.
+If your FAFSA qualifies you for federal grants, loans, or work-study programs, that money is disbursed directly to your school.
 With grants or loans, your school will apply that money toward your tuition, fees and (if you live on campus) room and board.
 Your school will notify you each time money is disbursed to cover expenses, typically twice a year.
 Any money that is left over will be paid to you to use for other expenses associated with school.
 You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit or ATM card.

 If you qualify for a work-study program, your school will pay you directly unless you request that money be applied to your student account.